abap2UI5/docs/docs/development/cds.md

 ENDMETHOD.
 ```
 Key Considerations:
-* EML calls in abap2UI5 apps are executed outside the RAP framework.
-Therefore, don't forget to explicitly commit transactions using `COMMIT ENTITIES`
+* EML calls in abap2UI5 applications are executed outside the RAP framework.
+Therefore, explicit transaction commits (COMMIT ENTITIES) are necessary
-* RAP enforces strict limitations, such as disallowing direct calls to posting function modules or explicit commits within its framework.
-These restrictions do not apply when using EML in abap2UI5 apps, allowing greater flexibility in commit management
+* Restrictions within the RAP framework, such as disallowing direct calls to posting function modules or explicit commits, do not apply to abap2UI5 EML operations.
+This provides greater flexibility in managing commits and other actions